Speed Limit

 Developer: Gamechuck | Publisher: Chorus Worldwide Games | Release Date: 2021 | Genre: Action / Arcade / Indie | Website: Official Website | Purchase: Steam

-Speed Limit opens with a disheveled-looking man stumbling towards a passenger on a drain before handing him a gun and collapsing.
-At this point, players take control of the unfortunate passenger as all hell breaks loose around him.
+Speed Limit opens with a disheveled-looking man stumbling towards a passenger on a train before handing him a gun and collapsing.
+Players take control of the unfortunate passenger at this point as all hell breaks loose around him.
 The game instructs you to run as a small army of heavily armed special forces suddenly takes an interest in your character.
-It is quite a jarring start to the game, but the game expects you to hit the ground running and keep going until the credits roll.
+It is quite a jarring start to the game, but it expects you to hit the ground running and keep going until the credits roll.

 Apart from the short introduction scene, you won’t find much of a story or any dialog in Speed Limit.
 Levels rush past in the blink of an eye if you are good enough, and your character flings himself from one genre to the next with reckless abandon.
-This is great for adrenaline junkies as there is barely a chance to catch your breath before fighting for your life again.
+This is great for thrillseekers as there is barely a chance to catch your breath before fighting for your life again.
 Unfortunately, it also means that the ten levels in the game fly by in a blur.
-In fact, there’s even an achievement for completing Speed Limit in 30 minutes or less, but to be honest, it’s going to take a few tries to become that proficient at the game.
+In fact, there’s even an achievement for completing Speed Limit in 30 minutes or less, but it will take a few tries to become that proficient at the game.

 Visually, Speed Limit sticks closely to the classic arcade-style and 16-bit titles from which it draws inspiration.
 The pixel art visuals feature a lot of detail, though, and everything has been hand-drawn frame by frame, which is quite impressive.
-The soundtrack is also very fitting, and all 40-minutes of it, along with a 44-page artbook, is included free with the game.
+The soundtrack is also very fitting, and all 40 minutes of it, along with a 44-page art book, is included free with the game.
 A special mention should also go to the sound effects of Speed Limit, which is as loud and authentic as you would expect from an arcade title.
-The game is definitely best played with a decent controller as on most levels, you can shoot in different directions, which is more intuitive using an analog stick to aim.
+The game is definitely best played with a decent controller as, on most levels, you can shoot in different directions, which is more intuitive when using an analog stick to aim.
 The controls are very straightforward, though, so players who prefer using a keyboard should be fine.

-Speed Limit can be rather frustrating initially as death comes for your character fast and frequently.
-This can feel unfair at times, and some players may consider the trial and error style gameplay too tedious.
+Speed Limit can initially be rather frustrating as death comes for your character quickly and frequently.
+This can feel unfair at times, and some players may consider the trial-and-error style gameplay too tedious.
 However, stick with it, and it soon becomes apparent how addictive the game is.
-As we mentioned before, some levels are more enjoyable than others, but the developers have done a commendable job bringing so many different genres together in one game.
+As we mentioned, some levels are more enjoyable than others, but the developers have done a commendable job bringing so many different genres together in one game.

-Players who relish a challenge will have a blast with Speed Limit, but thanks to the “easy” mode and frequent checkpoints, there’s fun to be had for more casual players too.
+Players who relish a challenge will have a blast with Speed Limit, but thanks to the “easy” mode and frequent checkpoints, there’s fun to be had for more casual players, too.
 Completing long sections without dying is immensely rewarding, and the game rewards players who pay attention and learn from their mistakes.
-Our biggest gripe is that we wish there were more levels in Speed Limit, but the different modes, as well as the achievements to earn, provides plenty of reasons to keep coming back for more.
-Having said that, Speed Limit is not going to be everyone’s cup of tea, so be sure to try out the free demo for a taste of what to expect from the full game.
+Our biggest gripe is that we wish there were more levels in Speed Limit, but the different modes and achievements provide plenty of reasons to keep coming back for more.
+Having said that, Speed Limit will not be everyone’s cup of tea, so be sure to try out the free demo to get a taste of what to expect from the full game.

 System Requirements